 To volunteer to help other families new to a disability or issue around their child’s situation or to help Texas Parent to Parent grow and prosper, we encourage you to learn more about each volunteer role first.
-Once you decide on a particular role, begin the process by completing and sending us the Parent Volunteer Application Form or Operations Volunteer Application.
+Once you decide on a particular role, begin the process by completing one of these online registration forms: Parent Volunteer Application or Operations Volunteer Application.
 A staff member will be in contact shortly thereafter, and will let you know of upcoming training dates in your area.
 For more information, contact Susan Prior at Susan.Prior@TxP2P.org or call 512-458-8600 or toll-free 866-896-6001.We look forward to working with you.

 Direct Service to Families (Training required)